Learn More

 • You see a chance to increase your sum through investments.

 • You are concerned about your employer not being able to cover your monthly pension payments.
+However, most UK defined benefit schemes are covered by the Pension Protection Fund, which provides compensation if a sponsoring employer becomes insolvent and the scheme cannot meet its obligations.

 • You have reasons to believe that you won’t be able to make full use of your final salary pension (for example, if you have a medical condition that is likely to affect your life expectancy).